cran-task-views/Agriculture/Agriculture.md

   Evolution of resistance genes under pesticide pressure can be simulated under different numbers of pests, modes of pest reproduction, resistance loci, number of pesticides and other facets with `r pkg("resevol")`.
   Populations with mixed clonal/sexual reproductive strategies can be analyzed with `r pkg("poppr")`, which has population genetic analysis tools for hierarchical analysis of partially clonal populations.

+- `r pkg("qPRAentry")` supports the entry step of quantitative Pest Risk Assessment by modeling pest introductions via imported commodities.
+It includes tools and Shiny apps for pathway analysis based on EFSA methodology.

 ### [Rural sociology]{#RuralSoc}

 See the task view for `r view("Psychometrics")` for general sociology packages.